-There has been a recent surge of work studying different generalizations of TV and trend filtering penalties to multiple dimensions, for example, \citet{bibaut2019fast, fang2021multivariate, ortelli2021tensor, chatterjee2021adaptive, ki2021mars}.
-Many of these works are based on the notion of Hardy-Krause variation of a multivariate function, or the related notion of Vitali variation.
-For a function to be smooth in the Hardy-Krause sense, it must exihibit an order of smoothness $k$ that scales with the dimension $d$.
-This leads to estimation error rates that are (nearly) dimension-free.
-However, practically speaking, expecting the inherent smoothness of the regression function to be on par with the ambient dimension may not be a reasonable assumption in many applications.
-A distinctive feature of our work is that the smoothness order $k$ (which translates into the max degree of the fitted local polynomial) is a user-defined parameter, and is not tied in any way to the dimension $d$.
+Recently, there has been a stream of work studying different generalizations of TV and trend filtering penalties to multiple dimensions, including \citet{bibaut2019fast, fang2021multivariate, ortelli2021tensor, ki2021mars}.
+These papers are based on notions of smoothness related to the Hardy-Krause variation of a multivariate function.
+For a function to be smooth in the Hardy-Krause sense, it must exihibit an order of smoothness that scales with the dimension $d$,\footnote{For example, for a smooth function $f$, its Hardy-Krause variation can be expressed in terms of the $L^1$ norm of \smash{$\partial^d f / \prod_{j=1}^d \partial x_j$}.} which leads to error rates that are (nearly) dimension-free.
+However, practically speaking, assuming that the inherent smoothness of the regression function is on par with the ambient dimension may not be reasonable in some applications.
+A distinct feature of our work is that the smoothness order $k$ (which translates into the max degree of the local polynomial in the fitted model) is a user-defined parameter, and is not tied in any way to the dimension $d$.